Defective Drug Injury Attorneys Taking on Complex Risperdal Lawsuits

 Risperdal and its generic form risperidone is a powerful anti-psychotic medication that works by altering the way brain chemicals communicate.
 Manufactured by Janssen Pharmaceuticals, Inc., a subsidiary of Johnson & Johnson, Risperdal is used to treat schizophrenia and symptoms of bipolar disorder in adults.
 Risperdal, which was approved in 1994 as an anti-psychotic medication, was also approved for the treatment of irritability in children with autism in 2006.

 Risperdal is not approved by the FDA is to treat attention-deficit hyperactivity disorder (ADHD) in children, nor is it approved for helping aggression in older patients with dementia.
 This did not stop doctors from prescribing the anti-psychotic for either condition, which has led to serious and permanent side effects.
-If you or your loved one was prescribed Risperdal for an off-label use, Bailey & Greer, PLLC can help you learn more about your options.
-We have helped families just like yours throughout Memphis, Jackson and West Tennessee take back control over their lives.

 What are the dangers associated with the off-label uses of Risperdal?